What is a Modifier in Medical Billing?

 HCPCS Modifiers

 An HCPCS modifier consists of two characters—one letter and one digit.
-HCPCS modifiers are grouped from A to Z coding category.
+HCPCS modifiers are grouped from the A to Z coding category.
 The HCPCS modifier is used to give additional information on specific items used to deliver non-physician services.
-All of this information is represented in the format ‘HCPCS code-modifier’ and forwarded to the insurance payer. .
+All of this information is represented in the format ‘HCPCS code-modifier’ and forwarded to the insurance payer.
 For example, A0428-QN is used to represent “basic life support ambulance service, non-emergency transport, furnished by the provider of services.”

 Following are a few examples of HCPCS modifiers: